arangodb/docs/3.5/security-security-options.md

 Specifying `tcp://arangodb.org` will match:
  - `http://arangodb.org`

-This can be tried out using:
+This can be tried out using a whitelist - all non matches will be blocked:

 ```
-arangosh --javascript.endpoints-blacklist arangodb.org
+arangosh --javascript.endpoints-whitelist ssl://arangodb.org
-127.0.0.1:8529@_system> require('internal').download('https://arangodb.org')
+127.0.0.1:8529@_system> require('internal').download('http://arangodb.org')
 JavaScript exception: ArangoError 11: not allowed to connect to this endpoint
 ```